VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 6. Run `git add .` to stage your changes.
 (The `.` character means all files)

-7. Then `git commit -m "added [yourname] to Cool People"` To put put those staged files into a commit.
+7. Then `git commit -m "added [yourname] to Cool People"` To put those staged files into a commit.

 8. Run `git push` to push your changes to *your* copy of the repo on GitHub